-The Monastery Museum is known for its collection of articles and books used by the Franciscan Friars during the novitiate year.
+The Monastery Museum is known for its collection of articles and books used by the Franciscan Friars during their novitiate year.
 Bibles in different languages and books from the 1700’s and the Theological Seminary are also on display.
 Other articles on display are items used by early Teutopolis pioneers including furniture, clocks, quilts, toys and various household items.
 Also displayed among the thousands of items are carpentry and farm tools used by families of Teutopolis.

 The tour includes the Mausoleum and St. Francis Church, with stained glass windows which depict events in the life of St. Francis.